Neural Canonical Transformation for the Spectra of Fluxional Molecule CH5+: Introduction

-The application of machine learning methods to the computation of the PES and (ro-)vibrational energy levels has recently gained significant attention as an emerging trend~\cite{zhang_neural_2024,ishii_development_2022,saleh_computing_2025,han_concise_2022,manzhos_neural_2021,manzhos_machine_2023,ren_machine_2021,shanavas_rasheeda_high-dimensional_2022,han_ai-powered_2025,dirisio_gpu-accelerated_2021,lu_fast_2022}.
-Among these methods, the neural canonical transformation (NCT)~\cite{zhang_neural_2024} is a notable variational approach for the scalable and simultaneous computation of multiple excited states.
-The method begins with an initial set of orthogonal basis functions and employs a neural network to transform this basis into the optimum wavefunctions.
-This transformation is designed to strictly preserve orthogonality.
+The applications of machine learning methods to the computation of the PES, molecular spectra, and accelerating quantum chemistry calculations have recently gained significant attention, with several fast-developing fields emerging in parallel.
+A substantial body of work learns the PES itself with a neural network trained on ab initio data, and then uses the surrogate PES inside a conventional solver~\cite{manzhos_neural_2021,manzhos_machine_2023,ren_machine_2021,han_concise_2022,shanavas_rasheeda_high-dimensional_2022,han_ai-powered_2025,ishii_development_2022}.
+For $\text{CH}_5^+$ in particular, a neural network PES fitted from a small DMC-generated dataset has been used to accelerate DMC ground-state calculations on GPUs~\cite{dirisio_gpu-accelerated_2021}, and molecular-orbital-based machine learning at CCSD(T) accuracy has been combined with a neural network PES to compute vibrational excited states~\cite{lu_fast_2022}.
+Generative normalizing flows have also been applied to molecular problems, for example to sample molecular equilibrium configurations~\cite{noe_boltzmann_2019} or to learn optimal vibrational coordinates of small molecules under the variational principle~\cite{saleh_computing_2025,10.1063/5.0285954}.
+Convergence properties of such normalizing-flow / Hermite-basis spectral expansions have recently been studied from an approximation-theoretic standpoint in Ref.~\cite{saleh_convergence_2026}.
+In parallel, operator-learning architectures such as the Fourier Neural Operator~\cite{li_fourier_2021,kovachki2023neural} have been proposed as efficient surrogates for a range of quantum-mechanical computations~\cite{mizera_scattering_2023,shah_fourier_2026,jin_v2rho-fno_2026}.
+Among these methods, the neural canonical transformation (NCT), originally developed for classical Hamiltonian systems~\cite{li_neural_2020} and later extended to quantum many-body problems~\cite{hao_xie_ab-initio_2022}, is a notable variational approach for the scalable and simultaneous computation of multiple excited states.
+In the quantum setting, NCT parameterizes a unitary transformation on the Hilbert space of a given Hamiltonian: starting from an orthonormal basis of known reference wavefunctions, a normalizing flow~\cite{papamakarios_normalizing_2021,kobyzev_normalizing_2021} acting on the coordinates --- together with a Jacobian-determinant factor --- maps this basis to a new orthonormal basis that is variationally optimized against the target Hamiltonian.
 A key advantage of NCT is that it provides direct access to the wavefunctions, which simplifies the calculation of physical properties.
 The NCT approach has been successfully applied to various systems, including the thermal properties of interacting fermions~\cite{hao_xie_ab-initio_2022}, the effective mass of interacting electrons~\cite{xie_m_2023}, the equation of state of dense hydrogen in extreme situations~\cite{li2025deepvariationalfreeenergy}, the quantum anharmonic effects of quantum solids~\cite{zhang_neural_2024-1}, the vibrational eigenstates of molecules~\cite{zhang_neural_2024} and the high-pressure water ice~\cite{zhang2025quantumanharmoniceffectshydrogenbond}.